JoshMarino/advanced_mechatronics/README.md

 #### Homework #6 <a name="hw6"></a>
 The sixth homework assignment was to get the Harmony project "blinky_leds" working on our board.

+#### Homework #7 <a name="hw7"></a>
+The seventh homework assignment was to get the Harmony project "hid_mouse" working on our board.
+This interfaced with our USB breakout board and PIC32, while creating a circle for a path for a mouse.
+However, we modified the x and y positions of the mouse to interface with the accelerometer values.